 Editorial independence is extremely important and OAE does not interfere with editorial decisions.

-Editorial staff or Editors shall not be involved in the processing their own academic work.
-Submissions authored by editorial staff/Editors will be assigned to at least three independently outside reviewers.
-Decisions will be made by the Editor-in-Chief or the Executive Editor in case of a conflict of interest.
+Editorial staff or editors shall not be involved in the processing their own academic work.
+Submissions authored by editorial staff/editors will be assigned to at least three independent outside reviewers.
+Decisions will be made by other editorial board members who do not have conflict of interests with the author.
 Journal staffs are not involved in the processing of their own work submitted to any OAE journals.